Jana-Marie/USB-PD-Firmware/docs/console_config.md

 Usage: `write`

-Writes the contents of the configuration buffer to flash.
+Synchronously writes the contents of the configuration buffer to flash.
 Wear leveling is done to ensure long flash life, and the flash sector is automatically erased if necessary.

 ### load